Using Gestures in Motion

 />

-It is great for elements like buttons, input fields and others that you want to have a clear visual response when they are focused.
+It is great for elements like buttons, input fields and other elements that you want to have a clear visual response when they are focused.

 Since you can animate almost any value, you can get very creative with implementing even more complex effects.